The Devil Wears Prada (novel): Plot summary

 Andrea Sachs, a recent graduate of Brown University with a degree in English, moves to New York City with her best friend, Lily, a graduate student at Columbia.
 Andrea hopes to find a career in publishing and blankets the city with her résumé.
 She believes she will be closer to her dream of working for The New Yorker if she can get a job in the magazine industry.
 She gets a surprise interview at the Elias-Clark Group and is hired as junior assistant for Miranda Priestly, editor-in-chief of the fashion magazine Runway.
-Although she knows little of the fashion world, everyone tells her that "a million girls would die for [her] job".
-If she manages to work for Miranda for a year, people tell her, she can have her choice of jobs within the magazine industry.
+Although she knows little of the fashion world, everyone tells her that "a million girls would die for [her] job" and that if she manages to work for Miranda for a year, she can have her choice of jobs within the magazine industry.

 At a celebrity party, Andrea meets Christian Collinsworth, a charismatic Yale graduate who is considered one of the hot, new up-and-coming writers of their generation.
-They are attracted to each other, which complicates her relationship with her boyfriend, Alex.
+They are attracted to each other, which complicates Andrea's relationship with her boyfriend, Alex.

 Andrea's relationships become entangled because of her new job.
 Lily increasingly turns to alcohol and picks up dubious men to relieve the pressure of graduate school.
 Alex, struggling with his own demanding job as an inner-city schoolteacher, grows frustrated with Andrea's long hours and constant stress.
 Andrea's relationship with her family also suffers.
 Matters finally come to a head when her co-worker, Emily, gets mononucleosis and Andrea must travel to Paris with Miranda in her stead.
 In Paris, she has a surprise encounter with Christian.
 Later that night, Miranda finally lets down her guard and asks Andrea what she has learned, and where she wants to work afterwards.
 She promises to place phone calls to people she knows at the New Yorker on Andrea's behalf once her year is up and suggests she take on some small writing assignments at Runway.